cwegscheider/cwegscheider/content/publication/what-drives-citizens’-evaluation-of-democratic-performance-the-interaction-of-citizens’-democratic-knowledge-and-institutional-level-of-democracy/index.md

   - admin
   - Toralf Stark
 doi: https://doi.org/10.1007/s12286-020-00467-0
-publication: In *Zeitschrift für Vergleichende Politikwissenschaft*
+publication: "*Zeitschrift für Vergleichende Politikwissenschaft*"
 publication_short: ""
 abstract: Alongside citizens’ belief in the legitimacy of democracy, public support for the political regime is crucial to the survival of (democratic)